swarup-p/VSD_Physical_Design_Workshop/README.md

   - Run CTS Process

 Parameters of the CTS (Clock Tree Synthesis) process can be checked in the READ_ME.md file at '.. /configurations' directory.
-QoR stands for quality of result, lower the value of QoR degraded are the process results but on other hand higher QoR puts more run overhead.
+QoR stands for quality of results, lower the value of QoR degraded are the process results but on other hand higher QoR puts more run overhead.
 Use command,

 	run_cts

-In CTS process, clock buffers are added to the design and that results into new netlist.
-One should see additional netlist file in '../results/synthesis' folder.
+In CTS process, clock buffers are added to the design and that results into a new netlist.
+Additional netlist file in '../results/synthesis' folder can be noticed.
 This new netlist contains information from previous netlist plus netlist information of clock buffers.
 And the new .def file created at this step can be checked using magic tool.

   - Timing Analysis in OpenLane Flow

 OpenSTA tool is integrated into OpenRoad application therefore one can do timing analysis using OpenSTA within OpenLane flow.
-Open openlane flow and to invoke to openroad, use command,
+Open openlane flow and to invoke openroad, use command,

 	openroad

-A database needs to be created to run analysis in openraod.
+A database needs to be created to run analysis in openroad.
 Databsse contains information from .lef and .def generated from the cts run.
 As .lef contains technology related information, it does not change.
 Whereas .def file changes only when new component or cell is added to the design.
-Only in such scenarios database has to be recreated.
+Only in such cases database should be recreated.

 	read_lef `path_to_merged_lef_file`